-The Chairman, John Daly, leads the Board and is responsible for the creation of the conditions necessary for overall Board and individual Director effectiveness in directing the Company.
+The Chairman, Ian Durant, leads the Board and is responsible for the creation of the conditions necessary for overall Board and individual Director effectiveness in directing the Company.
 He acts as the Company’s external representative, seeking regular engagement with major shareholders to understand their views on governance and performance against the strategy.

 Our CEO, Simon Litherland, is responsible for the day-to-day management of the business, developing the Group’s strategic direction for consideration and approval by the Board and implementing the agreed strategy.
 He is supported by the other members of his Executive team.

-The CFO, Joanne Wilson, is responsible for the Financial, Risk and Audit Management, and the IT and Master Data teams.
+The CFO is responsible for the Financial, Risk and Audit Management, and the IT and Master Data teams.
 She has primary responsibility for all financial-related activities including the development of financial and operational strategies, strategic planning, deal analysis and negotiations, and investor relations.
 The CFO also chairs Britvic’s Environment, Social and Governance (ESG) Committee.

 William Eccleshare is the Senior Independent Director.
 William works closely with the Chairman, acting as a sounding board and providing support, and acting as an intermediary for other Directors as and when necessary.
 He is available to shareholders and other Non-Executive Directors to address any concerns or issues they feel have not been adequately dealt with through the usual channels of communication (i.e. through the Chairman, CEO or CFO), or for which such contact is inappropriate.

-There are three further Independent Non-Executive Directors: Sue Clark, Emer Finnan and Euan Sutherland.
+There are four further Independent Non-Executive Directors: Sue Clark, Emer Finnan, Hounaïda Lasry and Euan Sutherland.
 The Non-Executive Directors’ role is to provide critical and constructive challenge to the Executive Directors, while scrutinising and holding their performance to account against agreed performance objectives.
 They bring independent judgement and oversight on issues of strategy, performance and resources, and, through the Board’s Committees, on matters such as remuneration, risk management systems, financial controls, financial reporting, the appointment of further Directors and sustainability.

-All Directors have access to the advice of the General Counsel and Company Secretary, Clare Thomas.
-Clare is the senior legal officer for the Group and is responsible for advising the Board on all governance matters and ensuring that Board procedures are followed.
+All Directors have access to the advice of the General Counsel and Company Secretary.
+The General Counsel is the senior legal officer for the Group and is responsible for advising the Board on all governance matters and ensuring that Board procedures are followed.
 Support is also provided to the Chairman in ensuring that the Directors receive accurate, timely and clear information.

 To find out more about each of our Board members, visit Our Leadership